 Because the crown area must now conform to the shape of the drum, the deformations are higher than those occurring on a flat surface, as shown in figure 12.9.
 The greater degree of bending of the crown results in larger bending stresses throughout the thickness and additionally, the shear stresses between the belt plies will tend to be larger.
 The maximum deflection of the tire is also larger when loading a tire on a drum at identical load and inflation pressure.
 A more subtle difference between the two cases is that the pressure in the contact patch is higher than that corresponding to the internal pressure of the tire when operating on a curved surface since, according to membrane theory, a component of the circumferential stress acts in a direction tangent to the entry and exit of contact.
 This additional stress can result in a contact pressure that is 10-25% higher (based on FEA predictions) for rolling on a 1.7 m diameter drum as compared to a flat surface.
-This increased contact pressure also causes the length of the contact patch are modified as well.
+This increased contact pressure also causes the length of the contact patch to be shorter on a road wheel than on a flat surface, and the tangential stresses in the contact patch are modified as well.